-Although every believer has received “the measure of faith,” “the faith of Jesus Christ,” or “like precious faith” with the early apostles of Christ through the New Birth as stated in the above scriptures, however, not all the believers have the gift of faith.
+Every believer has received “the measure of faith,” “the faith of Jesus Christ,” or “like precious faith” with the early apostles of Christ through the New Birth as stated in the above scriptures.

-The Holy Spirit imparts the gift of faith or supernatural ability to exercise unusual trust and confidence in God to some believers as He wills to demonstrate, manifest or display God’s supernatural power to the world in unusual manners.
+However, the Holy Spirit imparts the gift of faith or supernatural ability to exercise unusual trust and confidence in God to some believers as He wills to demonstrate, manifest, or display God’s supernatural power to the world in unusual manners.

-The Holy Spirit does this by inspiring and emboldening the believers to speak and act in a spontaneous or unusual manner at a given time or in a particular situation resulting in unusual great miracles, signs and wonders.
+The Holy Spirit does this by inspiring and emboldening the believers to speak and act spontaneously or unusually at a given time or in a particular situation resulting in unusual great miracles, signs, and wonders.